AIMS-Ghana/python-course/_topic/SEIR.md

 where *Y0 = (S0,E0,I0,R0)*.

 If there is some input error, your program should provide a helpful error message.
+Here are two files, one that should work and one that should return an error: [works]({% include linkmunge.lq %}/params.json) and [does not]({% include linkmunge.lq %}/params.json)

 ### Numerical Output